sebastiendonadio/devopsmlops/chapters/08-chapter6.md

 1. Serving   - need to support both training (batch mode) and inference (such as streaming) modes.

-1. Governance   - need governance (to manage the features and enable reuse) such as
 1. Access -  control to decide who gets access to work on which features.

 1. Ownership - identify feature ownership i.e. responsibility for maintaining and updating features.

-1. Regulatory Audit - check for bias/ethics and comply with compliance regulations to ensure that the developed features are not in violation.
+1. Governance and Regulatory Audit - check for bias/ethics and comply with compliance regulations to ensure that the developed features are not in violation (for example, no features based on race or ethnicity).

 1. Lineage - maintain data source lineage for transparency.